Astrid van Oyen: Career

 Van Oyen was a Junior Research Fellow at Homerton College, University of Cambridge from 2013-2016.
 In 2016 Van Oyen joined Cornell University as an Assistant Professor in Classics.
-In 2019, she was a External Faculty Fellow, Stanford Humanities Centre at Stanford.
+In 2019, she was an External Faculty Fellow, Stanford Humanities Centre at Stanford.

 Van Oyen has published a series of books.
 How Things Make History, published in 2016, traces the historical trajectories of terra sigillata pottery in the Roman empire, and was described as "a very welcome study opening up new approaches to the analysis of ancient ceramics, or material culture in general."
 In 2017, she co-edited Materialising Roman Historieswith Martin Pitts, exploring how historical narratives are constructed through artefacts, which was described as having "a coherence that one rarely finds in volumes resulting from seminars...".
 Her 2020 publication The Socio-Economics of Roman Storage examined the practice and implications of storage in the western Mediterranean and in a review Caroline Cheung described it as "a book that offers so much food for thought that will inspire new avenues of research for years to come."
 Conor Trainor in The Classical Review praised its accessible writing, despite a complex topic.